daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 The important part is the `include` and not `exclude` of your package name.

+If you think that is a little complicated you are right.
+There [are ideas](https://github.com/Microsoft/TypeScript/issues/29824) to improve this flow however it seemed to not have gotten much attention lately - Give it your thumbs up and join the conversation.

-For full TypeScript project you might want to do a little more like have 2 `tsconfigs.json` one for linting and one for buildling (as allowJs prevent automatic creation of definitino files).
+For full TypeScript project you might want to do a little more like have 2 `tsconfigs.json` one for linting and one for buildling (as allowJs prevent automatic creation of definition files).

 You can find more details about such an approach at [Setup For Typescript on Open Web Components](https://open-wc.org/developing/types.html#setup-for-typescript).